Predictive analytics to provide your sales team with high converting customer data

 How to create predictive analytics app and drive a data-driven approach to sales and customer retention with Low-Code and see results fast.

 Traditionally, sales has been a dark art.
-Those in the sales industry have relied on their intuition on where to find the next deal, and which accounts are more likely to convert into sales.
+Sales reps have relied on intuition to find the next deal, and accounts more likely to convert.
 This approach works; however, it takes time for a sales rep to research the customers problems and have multiple conversations to determine whether they are an ideal customer.

 Today, businesses need to make decisions fast, and this approach doesn’t lend itself to being a particularly agile solution to growing sales or retaining customers.
 Lots of time and money spent on wasted calls.